16 Day Best of China & Hong Kong (2011)

 The construction of the Grand Canal in the 7th century created a means whereby silk, the prized commodity from this region could be transported to the Northern capital, Beijing, a distance of over 600 miles.
 With prosperity came prestige as merchants and artisans plied their trade.
 During the Ming Dynasty (1368-1644), Suzhou flourished as a place of refinement, drawing an influx of scholars and merchants, who built themselves numerous elegant gardens.

 The Chinese garden developed as a synthesis of two concepts linked in Taoist philosophy — scenery and serenity: the contemplation of nature in isolated meditation led to enlightenment.
 Therefore, the educated and wealthy built natural-looking retreats for themselves with an urban environment.
 The garden creates poetic and painterly concepts, and aims to improve on nature in creating a picture that looks natural but is in fact entirely artificial.
 For this the Chinese garden designer used four main elements: rocks, water, plants, and architecture.

-Today is particularly arranged as a free day for you to explore this magnificent city on your own, or attend 2010 World Expo (May 1 - Oct.
-31, 2010).
+Today is at leisure for you to explore this magnificent city on your own.

 Nanjing Road, bargain shoppers' paradise

 You will be provided with a specially prepared orientation list.
 Stroll through the Old Shanghai bazaar, shop at Nanjing Road's emporiums, or enjoy a nostalgic evening performance by the renowned senior citizen's Jazz band at the Peace Hotel.
 (B)